 When a file is open, the navigator that consists of two boxes is displayed on the left side of the screen.
 The top box shows all the folders in the file.
-The bottom box shows all the recordings in the selected (highlighted) folder in the top box.
+The bottom box shows all the recordings in the selected (highlighted) folder above.